What’s the absolute best way to start learning the guitar?

 It’s an instantly recognizable picking riff that’s slow enough for any beginner to pick up.
 We are in Orbison easy territory.

-Learn the succession of the riff in chunks and then listen to the recording for the timing.
-Pick a count pattern of single syllable numbers to help group the notes.
+Learn the succession of the riff in chunks, and then listen to the recording for the timing.
+Pick a counting pattern of single-syllable numbers to help group the notes.
 1, 1-2-3-4-5, 1-2, 1-2-3.

 What Might Trip You Up

 You notice that the count pattern isn’t a straight 1-4.
-That pattern can be a bit tricky to pick in time at the beginning.
+That pattern can be a bit tricky to pick in time in the beginning.

 Come As You Are – Nirvana